ericschreiber/Bachelorarbeit-Disentanglement-in-Reinforcement-Learning/README.txt

 "disentangled representation can be defined as one where single latent units are sensitive to changes in single generative factors, while being relatively invariant to changes in other factors (Bengio et al., 2013)."   	https://openreview.net/pdf?id=Sy2fzU9gl

+We believe that using our approach as an unsupervised pretraining stage for supervised or reinforcement learning will produce significant improvements for scenarios such as transfer or fast learning.			https://openreview.net/pdf?id=Sy2fzU9gl (original beta VAE)